rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

 Listing 10-5 shows the combined `largest` function definition using the generic data type in its signature.
-The listing also shows how we can call the function with either a slice of `i32` values or `char` values.
+The listing also shows how we can call the function with either a slice of `i32` values or `char` значения.
 Note that this code won’t compile yet, but we’ll fix it later in this chapter.

 src/main.rs